Bayesian Additive Main Effects and Multiplicative Interaction Models using Tensor Regression for Multi-environmental Trials: Methods

-The traditional AMMI model takes into account only two categorical factors, genotype and environment, and is given by a combination of two parts, one additive and one multiplicative.
-Let $y_{ij}$ be the outcome variable.
+The traditional AMMI model takes into account only two categorical factors, commonly genotype and environment, and is given by a combination of two parts, one additive and one multiplicative.
+Let $y_{ij}$ be the outcome variable with $i$ representing genotype and $j$ environment.
 We write the model as: